ouspg/CryptoCourse/Week1Exercises/README.md

 apt-get update && apt-get install dieharder
 ```

+**Task 3.4** Which methods from the given list are considered as cryptographically unpredictable?
+Why?

 *It should be noted that it is possible to design a cryptographically
-weak PRNG that will fool any statistical test, therefore it cannot be fully trusted as measurement of security.*
+weak PRNG that will fool any statistical test e.g. dieharder, therefore it cannot be fully trusted as measurement of security.*

 > Include all commands and possible source code(s) in your report.
 Answer the questions and clarify your findings.